patrickfournier/gorfector/PUBLISHING.md

 ## Making a major or minor release

 - Create a new branch vX.Y and check it out
-- Update the change log
+- Update the change log (at the very least, change UNRELEASED to the new version)
 - Update the version in meson.build to X.Y.0
 - Commit the changes and push the branch
 - Build the AppImage